ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="1055" height="534" alt="image" src="https://github.com/user-attachments/assets/7a94ac64-fbdb-437b-a350-90a5bd8e6235" />

-- We can see it is collecting the value in the variabe called searchTerms. and when we try escape the string by using the ' it is escaping by using the /
+- We can see it is collecting the value in the variabe called searchTerms. and when we try escape the string by using the ' it is escaping by using the \

 <img width="1065" height="485" alt="image" src="https://github.com/user-attachments/assets/a38cd1ec-414f-415a-b8b6-6e4da47347a8" />

-- Even though we string come out of the string using the \ it is also escaped using another \.
-Hence we should try to come out of the </script> itself.
+- Hence we should try to come out of the </script> itself.

 <img width="1192" height="521" alt="image" src="https://github.com/user-attachments/assets/6309f6f6-3b3b-40e2-b859-d4fde26fafe2" />